 All fouls in this section (unless noted) and any other acts of unnecessary roughness are personal fouls.
+For flagrant personal fouls mandating disciplinary authority review, see Rule 9-6.
 Except as otherwise noted, the penalties for all personal fouls are as follows:

 PENALTY-Personal foul.
 15 yards.
 For dead-ball fouls, 15 yards from the succeeding spot.
 Automatic first down for fouls by Team B if not in conflict with other rules.
 Penalties for Team A live-ball personal fouls behind the neutral zone are enforced from the previous spot.
-Safety if the live-ball foul occurs behind Team A's goal line [S7, S24, S25, S34, S38, S39, S40, S41, S45 or S46 .[Flagrant offenders shall be disqualified [S47].
+Safety if the live-ball foul occurs behind Team A's goal line [S7, S24, S25, S34, S38, S39, S40, S41, S45 or S46.
+[Flagrant offenders shall be disqualified [S47].

-For Team A fouls during free or scrimmage kick plays :

-Enforcement may be either at the previous spot or the spot where the subsequent dead ball belongs to Team B (field-goal plays exempted) (Rules 6-1-8 and 6-3-13).
+For Team A fouls during free or scrimmage kick plays: Enforcement may be either at the previous spot or, if the scrimmage kick crosses the neutral zone, the spot where the subsequent dead ball belongs to Team B (field-goal plays exempted) (Rules 6-1-8 and 6-3-13).